oetia/dsccapstonewebsite/README.md

 After an action is used to step the environment, an observation is returned.
 This observation is also provided upon the environment instantiation.
 By default it contains the page HTML, AXTree, and a screenshot of the current state.
 Directly passing in all of this information into the context of an LLM, especially the HTML, seems to lead to a significant amount of noise, and degrades performance.
 For a webpage such as Reddit, the HTML you'd get from the homepage can easily be hundreds or even thousands of lines long.
 If the first step of your task is just to use the search bar to look for a specific subreddit, 99\%+ of the elements will be irrelevant.
 The same to some extent also applies to the accessibility tree, however, the AXTree being a significantly more compact representation, takes up significantly less context.
 Only the AXTree ends up being passed into LLM context.

-For screenshots, since current LLMs tend to struggle with grounding, the screenshots are further augmented with a set of marks (SoM) \cite{yang2023set}.
+For screenshots, since current LLMs tend to struggle with grounding, the screenshots are further augmented with a set of marks (SoM) (Yang 2023).

 ### Search